 - Pears: I like D'Anjou pears, they are a bit more firm and have a bright flavor.
 Bartletts can get really soft really fast, so they might be too mushy for this salad.

 - Blue cheese: Blue cheeses can vary widely in flavor, so use one that you like whether that be stronger or milder.
-Roquefort, Gorgonzola, and Stilton all work here.
+Try one of these that are easy to find in most grocery stores.
+All of them will complement the flavor of pear in the salad:

 - Heavy cream, dijon mustard, olive oil and salt: are the remaining ingredients to make the most fab homemade blue cheese dressing ever!